Kidnapping of Kamiyah Mobley: Investigation and recovery

 The case made national headlines in 2017 after new tips led investigators to Walterboro, South Carolina.
 Because there were no photographs taken of Kamiyah before her abduction, a computer-generated composite of her was created to distribute to the media.
 Distinctive features, such as Mongolian spots and an umbilical hernia, were included in reports.
 Mobley was swabbed, and a DNA sample taken from Mobley after she was born was matched to a swab taken from the potential match.

 After the match was confirmed, Mobley was described as "in good health but overwhelmed".
-She had been living in South Carolina under the name Alexis Manigo and had since graduated from Colleton County High School and had a boyfriend.
+She had been living in South Carolina under the name Alexis Manigo and had since graduated from Colleton County High School.
 She had been raised alongside Gloria Williams' two other children.
-Mobley connected with her father and grandmother over FaceTime and planned to reunite with other biological family members in person.
-She had never met her biological father, as he was incarcerated at the time of her birth for drug possession and delivery, and because he was 19 while Shanara was 15 at the time of Kamiyah's conception.
+In 2015, Mobley became suspicious after trying to apply for a job where she needed her social security card and birth certificate when Williams refused to give it to her.
+Mobley connected with her biological father and grandmother over FaceTime and planned to reunite with other family members in person.
+Her biological father had been incarcerated at the time of her birth for drug possession and delivery, and because he was 19 while Shanara was 15 at the time of Kamiyah's conception.

 Williams was arrested in South Carolina and extradited to Florida, where she was charged with kidnapping and interfering with custody.
 She had a prior history with law enforcement, having previously been charged with check and welfare fraud.
 Mobley described Williams as "no felon" and insisted that Williams raised her with "everything [she] needed".

 In February 2018, Williams pleaded guilty to kidnapping.
 She admitted she acted alone in the 1998 abduction.

-On June 8, 2018, Williams was sentenced to 18 years in prison for the kidnapping of Mobley, who still communicates with Williams and refers to as her mother.
+On June 8, 2018, Williams was sentenced to 18 years in prison for the kidnapping of Mobley, who still communicates with Williams and refers to her as her mother.
 In March 2022, Williams was denied a motion to reduce her sentence to nine years.
 The plea included a handwritten letter from Mobley in support of the motion, stating "I would like to make it very clear that she is my mother."
 Williams is pursuing a master's degree in business administration and completing community service while serving her sentence at the Hernando Correctional Institution.
-She is scheduled for release on July 9, 2034.
+She is scheduled for release on October 11, 2032.

-Adaptation
+Film adaptation

 Lifetime announced a film called Stolen by My Mother: The Kamiyah Mobley Story, which aired on January 18, 2020, as part of its "Ripped from the Headlines" feature film.
 The film stars Rayven Ferrell as Kamiyah Mobley, Niecy Nash as Gloria Williams, and Ta'Rhonda Jones as Shanara Mobley.
 Robin Roberts serves as the executive producer.